Welcome to our FAQ section! Here you will find the answers to many of your questions.

-The EMAS Regulation 1836/93 was first introduced in July 1993 as an environmental policy tool devised by the European Commission, in a step towards the Community’s goal of sustainable development.
+The EMAS Regulation 1836/93 was first introduced in July 1993 as an environmental policy tool devised by the European Commission as a step towards the Community’s goal of sustainable development.
 The EMAS scheme was open for voluntary participation by organisations from April 1995, and its scope restricted participation to sites operating industrial activities.

 For more information on the history of EMAS and for a summary of the main changes introduced with each revision, please visit the policy section.

-You can find a link to download the new Regulation (EC) No 1221/2009 (EMAS) in all Community languages on the policy page.
+You can find a link to download Regulation (EC) No 1221/2009 (EMAS III) and the updated annexes in all Community languages on the policy page.

-EMAS and additional tools such as the EU Ecolabel or Green Public Procurement (GPP) complement a range of EU and national policies that are aimed at improving sustainable consumption and production.
-However, EMAS neither replaces existing Community or national environmental legislation or technical standards nor does it, in any way, remove an organisation’s responsibility to fulfil all its legal obligations under such legislation or standards.
+EMAS and additional tools such as the EU Ecolabel and Green Public Procurement (GPP) complement a range of EU and national policies that are aimed at improving sustainable consumption and production.

-The goal of sustainable development, which is reinforced by the European Union’s renewed Sustainable Development Strategy (EU SDS), calls for the use of a wider range of environmental policy tools.
-In 2008, the European Commission presented the Sustainable Consumption and Production and Sustainable Industrial Policy (SCP/SIP) Action Plan, which is an integral part of the EU SDS.
-The SCP/SIP Action Plan includes a set of proposals and tools on sustainable consumption and production.
-The aim of these proposals and tools is to improve the environmental performance of products and/or organisations and to increase the demand for more sustainable goods and production technologies.
-EMAS is among the powerful tools designed to promote resource-efficient and leaner production.
+In 2008, the European Commission presented the Sustainable Consumption and Production and Sustainable Industrial Policy (SCP/SIP) Action Plan, which aimed to improve the environmental performance of products and/or organisations and to increase the demand for more sustainable goods and production technologies.
+EMAS was identified as a powerful tool to promote resource-efficient and leaner production.

 The Helpdesk also produces official statistics for EMAS on a biannual basis.
 You can find them on the ‘statistics and graphs’ section of the EMAS website.